deven1/pinteresting/README.md

 # Deven Bhatt

-My first Ruby app called Pinteresting
+My first Ruby app called Pinteresting which will run on heroku.

 by [Deven Bhatt](https://github.com/deven1)